 Financial assets classified as FVTPL are stated at fair value with any resultant gain or loss recognized in profit or loss.
 The net gain or loss recognized incorporates any dividend or interest earned on the financial asset.
+Transaction costs related to asset classified as FVTPL are expensed.
 The Corporation does not have any assets classified as FVTPL financial assets.